Azure/azure-iot-cli-extension/README.md

 #### Integration tests

 Currently integration tests leverage Azure CLI live scenario tests.
-Update the following environment variables prior to running integration tests.
+Update the following environment variables OR use an updated pytest.ini (copying and renaming pytest.ini.example) in the extension root directory prior to running integration tests.

 These variables are **shared** between Hub and DPS integration tests: